benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 ### Step 1: Request Checkout Submit

-Execute a request to the *Request Checkout Submit* endpoint when your consumer is ready to complete their purchase.
+Execute a request to the [Request Checkout Submit](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-request-a-checkout-submit-put-1){:target="blank"} endpoint when your consumer is ready to complete their purchase.

 The API performs the final validations of the consumer's information, requests payment authorization, and if everything succeeds, submits a checkout for fulfillment.

-#### Considerations
+>**TIPS:**

-- You must have previously called the Payment Preview API to collect the required payment information, most notably the mandatory Payment Preview **id**.
+>- You must have previously called the Payment Preview API to collect the required payment information, most notably the mandatory Payment Preview **id**.
 See the [Adding Payment to Your Experience](/doc/commerce/payment/api_payment.html) for more info.

->**TIPS:**
-><i class="mr2-sm g72-check"></i>Optionally you can send the priceChecksum value you got from the *Request Checkout Preview* endpoint in the **priceChecksum** field in the request body.
+>- Optionally you can send the priceChecksum value you got from the *Request Checkout Preview* endpoint in the **priceChecksum** field in the request body.
 It is used to compare and validate the pricing calculated on a previous request against the pricing at the time of Checkout Submit.
->
-><i class="mr2-sm g72-check"></i>For China only, you can offer shoppers the option to generate a Fapiao, which is a special tax invoice.
+>- For China only, you can offer shoppers the option to generate a Fapiao, which is a special tax invoice.
 If the shopper indicates a preference for Fapiao, they can enter a personal message to be used as a title for the invoice.
 Just send an **invoiceInfo** array in the request body, similar to the below example (see the request schema for this endpoint for more details):

 ```
 "invoiceInfo": {